 Anyway, if you can believe it, less than five months after The Dancing Housewife got sucked – hook, line and sinker – into the whole Pro-Am kit and caboodle, The Dancing Doc decided he wanted a share in the fun.
 Seriously, The Dancing Doc finally said “uncle” and the pair made their competitive amateur debut at the Atlanta Ballroom Challenge in July of 2015.
 They have been competing happily together ever since.

 The Dancing Housewife continued to dance Pro-Am and The Dancing Doc hopped on the bandwagon right along with her in order to have something to do beside twiddling his thumbs and spectating while his wife competed without him.

 As it turned out, dancing Pro-Am led to significant improvement for both of them.
 They took some lumps in the beginning, but then they started winning.
 A LOT.
-In fact, much to everyone’s surprise, they won some very impressive Pro-Am events this year (see advantages of dancing with a pro above).
+In fact, much to everyone’s surprise, in 2016 (their final season as Pro-Ams) they won some very impressive Pro-Am events (see advantages of dancing with a pro above).
 You’d think all that winning would have fueled their Pro-Am goals, but the strangest thing happened.
 The more they won, the more their enthusiasm for Pro-Am began to wane.

 The truth is the Dancing Housewife and The Dancing Doc were having way more fun dancing amateur than they were dancing Pro-Am and while there are most certainly a litany of reasons for this, the bottom line is they are better together than they are apart.
 If you’re lucky, 31 years of marriage and raising two kids (plus a dog and countless tropical fish) from birth to adulthood has that effect.